alllex/graal/compiler/README.md

 The [Ideal Graph Visualizer](https://www.graalvm.org/advanced-tools/#ideal-graph-visualizer) (IGV) is very useful in terms of visualizing the compiler's intermediate representation (IR).
 IGV is available on [OTN](https://www.oracle.com/downloads/graalvm-downloads.html).
 You can get a quick insight into this tool by running the commands below.
-The first command launches the tool and the second runs one of the unit tests included in the code base with extra options to dump the compiler IR for all methods compiled.
+The first command launches the tool.
+The second command runs one of the unit tests included in the code base with extra options to dump the compiler IR for all methods compiled.
 You should wait for the GUI to appear before running the second command.

 ```